Crayke: Governance

 The village lies within the Thirsk and Malton UK Parliament constituency having previously been in the Vale of York UK Parliament constituency.
-It is part of the Stillington electoral division of North Yorkshire County Council.
-It is also within the Stillington ward of Hambleton District Council.
+It is part of the Easingwold electoral division of North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The Parish Council is made of seven councillors including the Chair.

 Geography

 The village is at an elevation of 368 ft at its highest point.
 The nearest settlements are Easingwold 2.51 mi to the south-west; Stillington 2.1 mi to the south-east; Brandsby 2 mi to the north-east and Oulston 2.8 mi to the north.
 The River Foss lies just 1 mi to the east of the village.

 According to the 1881 census the population of the village was 501.
 In the 2001 UK Census the population was recorded as 390, of which 315 were over the age of sixteen and 206 of those were in employment.
 There are 168 dwellings of which 102 were detached.

 The village is served by the Easingwold to York bus route as well as a School Bus to Easingwold School.
 There is a public house and several local businesses in the village.
 There is a sports and leisure club on the outskirts where tennis and cricket are played.